kustomzone/talonengine/NOTES.md

   - Networking: `WebSockets` api
   - Graphics: WebGL
   - Collision & Physics: Self-coded
-5. 1 matrix needs to be stored in Camera.
-This will also multiply its scale by devicePixelRatio
+5. 1 matrix needs to be stored in Camera
+6. Order of attributes declared in component object matter e.g:
+  `_attrib1 = 3
+  _attrib2 = 4`
+  Setter of attrib1 will be called before attrib2 *NOTE*: Order of setter declaration matter in the same way